Editor’s Note: This marketing infographic is part of our 25 part series.

 As you work through your PPC campaigns and test for just the right message match for each of your keywords, you’ll likely land on some golden insights.

-Playing around with different ad copy, unique value propositions, and call-to-actions (CTAs) can help you discover some interesting things about your visitor’s intent and where your highest CTRs and conversion rates are coming from.
+Playing around with different ad copy, unique value propositions, and calls-to-action (CTAs) can help you discover some interesting things about your visitor’s intent and where your highest CTRs and conversion rates are coming from.

-Which headlines, messaging, paragraph copy, CTAs, offer benefits, forms and pain points are your visitors responsive to?
+Which headlines, messaging, paragraph copy, CTAs, offer benefits, forms, and pain points are your visitors responsive to?